cloudquery/codegen/jsonschema/docs/.snapshots/TestAWS.md

   This is a preview feature (for more information about `preview` features look at [plugin versioning](/docs/plugins/sources/aws/versioning)) that enables users to override the default options for specific tables.
-  The root of the object takes a table name, and the next level takes an API method name.
-  The final level is the actual input object as defined by the API.

 * `event_based_sync` ([`EventBasedSync`](#EventBasedSync)) (nullable)